Shop 'Artichoke Agave Plant - Agave parryi 'truncata' Care and Info | Planet Desert

 • Key Plant Features

-Introducing the very stunning Artichoke agave, also known as Agave parryi truncata, which is an incredibly remarkable variety of Agave parryi!
-It is named for its distinctive rosette of thick, fleshy leaves resembling edible artichoke.
-But what really sets it apart are those toothed leaf margins and truncated apexes – talk about some serious style!
+Introducing the stunning Artichoke Agave, botanically known as Agave parryi truncata, which is an incredibly remarkable variety of Agave parryi!
+It gets its common name from its perfectly symmetrical rosette of thick, fleshy leaves, which closely resembles the shape of a globe artichoke.

 This Parryi agave is a drought-tolerant artichoke plant that is native to the southwestern United States and is well-adapted to surviving in hot, dry environments with little rainfall.
 As a result, this desert plant requires infrequent watering to thrive.